code-philia/time-travelling-visualizer/docs/README.md

 The script requires the Flask backend to be running (`python tool/server/server.py`).

+### Extra: Draggable and collapsable blocks

+I saw a TODO in the basic-component.tsx file that said  add resize/drag/dock-to mouse interaction so i did it as an extra.
+I only did the draggable and i wanted to do the collapse so it looks more organized.

+**File**: `web/src/component/custom/basic-component.tsx`

+**File**: `web/src/component/function-panel.tsx`

+I created a DraggableBlock component and used it to wrap the FunctionalBlock that was already done.
+I also added the Collapse component so every block is collapsable.

+I also changed the color legend panel a bit so it looks more organized.

 **How to run it:**

 1. Start the backend server: